rschristopher/ischristtrue.com/src/modern-views/millennialism.md

     Now, brothers and sisters, about times and dates we do not need to write to you, for you know very well that the day of the Lord will come like a thief in the night.

-An "amillenium" view is by definition *not* millennial.
+The "amillenium" view is by definition *not* millennial.
 And perhaps we shouldn't dignify millennialism as a theological category.
 E.g., we don't call Calvinists "aArminians", nor do we refer to Augustine as "aPelagian", and we never refer to Orthodox Christian doctrine as "aNestorian" or "[aArian](https://m.youtube.com/watch?v=Dd7FixvoKBw&t=2s)".